 How time flies when you’re running your own business.
 And enjoying spring.
 Okay, and getting back on the bike.
 But… a bevy of updates coming in the next couple weeks, showing off some recent work some designerly stuff and a bit more about me.
 Okay, about the bike and me.

 For now, amigo, music lover and guitarist Jake Dudas has released a single to iTunes titled Get You Alone.
 I’m proud to have played a small role in this project by designing some cover art for it.
 It was a fun afternoon’s work, as we designed and rambled on about love and life; how they arrange the pieces and play the game with us, and so often place that we want most tantalizingly out of reach.
-When you are done here, click your way over to Jake’s site to have a … Read More »
+When you are done here, click your way over to Jake’s … Read More »

 Quick update today… Pics of the latest effort in Cross Country Canada’s fleet branding arrived in my mailbox a couple days ago – a Mercedes’ Sprinter 2500 Passenger van getting the treatment this time.
 The art follows the same concept that I applied to the Tour de Ski tour bus I wrote about here.